NBA Rumors: Kawhi Leonard’s Uncle Talks About ‘The Klaw’s Departure From Spurs And His Impending Free Agency

 When he demanded a trade from the Spurs, Kawhi Leonard said that he preferred to be traded to one of his hometown teams in Los Angeles.
 The Los Angeles Lakers tried to make an intriguing offer for Leonard, but the Spurs didn’t seem to be interested in sending the All-Star small forward to the Purple and Gold.
 Instead, the Spurs traded Leonard to the Raptors in exchange for a trade package centered on DeMar DeRozan.

-The Raptors earned plenty of criticisms for trading their most loyal player, DeMar DeRozan, for a possible one-year rental.
+The Raptors earned criticisms for trading their most loyal player, DeMar DeRozan, for a possible one-year rental.
 Since the blockbuster trade, rumors and speculations have been circulating that Leonard will be leaving the Raptors as an unrestricted free agent after the 2018-19 NBA season.
 In his interview with Haynes, Dennis Robertson also addressed the rumors regarding Leonard’s impending free agency.

 Unlike when he first arrived, Dennis Robertson revealed that Kawhi Leonard is now starting to love and “has spoken highly of” the city of Toronto.
 However, Robertson still can’t give an answer whether Leonard will stay long-term in Toronto or take his talent somewhere else next July.
-Before thinking about the 2019 NBA free agency, Leonard wants to keep his focus on the NBA Finals 2019 where the Raptors are set to face the reigning NBA champions, Golden State Warriors.
+Before thinking about the 2019 NBA free agency, Leonard wants to keep his focus on the NBA Finals 2019 where the Raptors are set to face the reigning NBA champions, the Golden State Warriors.